fodela/Data-Structure-and-Algorithm/lessons.md

 - A tree is either empty or consists of a root and zero or more subtrees, each of which is also a tree

 - The root of each subtree is connected to the root of the parent tree by an edge.

+#### Tree Traversal

+There are three commonly used patterns to visit all the nodes in a tree.

+1. Preorder
+2. Inorder
+3. Postorder

+The difference between these patterns is the order in which each node is visited (a "traversal")